By: Anne Wilson

 In pursuit of their dreams, they trusted the U.S. government with sensitive information and the fate of their families.
 For the administration to upend the promise of opportunity that was made to these young people is wrong.
 Ultimately, it is Congress that must act in the next six months to provide a permanent solution so that these young people can fulfill their dreams and continue to contribute to the country they call home.

 UWBA fights for the right of every single Bay Area resident to have equal opportunities to thrive, and that includes defending DACA.
+Join us in this fight.

 Give: Your donation to UWBA will help support our advocacy efforts to defend DACA, provide information and referral for immigrant families through our helpline 211, and connect immigrant workers to legal services through our Labor Community Services.
 Donate here.